Necessary conditions for feedback stabilization and safety

 \subsection{Contributions and organization of the paper}

 Motivated by problems arising in robotics and other settings of underactuated control systems, this paper introduces tests to determine if it is possible to use continuous feedback to make a system stabilize around---or, alternatively, operate safely relative to---some subset of state space.
+One of our goals is to introduce practicable ``no-go'' theorems relieving the fruitless expenditure of computational resources \cite{papachristodoulou2005tutorial} searching for control Lyapunov functions \cite{sontag1999clf} or control barrier functions \cite{ames2017cbf,ames2019control} when they cannot exist.
+Another goal is to introduce mathematical tests precluding the emergence of hypothesized biological ``templates'' \cite{full1999templates,seipel2017conceptual} from hypothesized neuromechanical control architectures \cite{revzen2009towards}.

 We generalize Brockett's necessary condition to one for the stabilization of any compact subset $\att$ of a smooth manifold $\st$ for a control system on $\st$, subject to the limitation that the Euler characteristic $\chi(\att)$ of $\att$ is nonzero.\footnote{In this paper, the Euler characteristic is defined using \v{C}ech-Alexander-Spanier cohomology; as we will discuss in \S \ref{sec:euler}, this Euler characteristic is always well-defined for a compact asymptotically stable subset of a continuous flow on a manifold, and it agrees with the standard Euler characteristic for submanifolds and other ``reasonable'' subsets.} In the special case that $A$ is a point, we show (Ex.~\ref{ex:strictly-stronger}) that this necessary condition is stronger than Brockett's.
 Our necessary condition for stabilization yields a corresponding condition for safety---an obstruction to the possibility of rendering a ``bad'' set $B$ repelling via continuous feedback, subject to the limitation again that the complement of $B$ is precompact with nonzero Euler characteristic.